 If you carefully plan this journey the whole experience can be really interesting.
-It includes visiting Venice and Ancona in Italy as well Split and perhaps some of the Croatian islands on your way to Dubrovnik.
+It includes visiting Venice and Ancona in Italy as well as Split and perhaps some of the Croatian islands on your way to Dubrovnik.

-All ferries and catamarans involved are air-conditioned, fairly comfortable offering lovely views over the sea and the coastline.
+All ferries and catamarans involved are air-conditioned, and fairly comfortable offering lovely views over the sea and the coastline.
 See also what to wear on ferry suggestions.

 Venice to Dubrovnik ferry schedules

-If you would like to to get from Venice to Dubrovnik solely by ferry, at the time of writing this article there is just one option:
+If you would like to get from Venice to Dubrovnik solely by ferry, at the time of writing this article there is just one option:

 - Take a ferry from Venice to Ancona and change the ferry in Ancona for one to Split – see detailed info about how to get by ferry from Venice to Split

 - Once in Split, change a ferry and get one from Split to Dubrovnik – you can also see details about this part of the journey on the Ancona to Dubrovnik ferry article.

 If you don’t mind using a bus for a small portion of the whole trip, then consider also this option:

 - Take a ferry from Venice to Pula, change at Pula and get on the ferry to Zadar – see detailed info about how to get by ferry from Venice to Zadar